Whiley/RFCs/text/0000-runtime-type-information.md

 **NOTE:** To reduce the cost of coercions between finite and infinite types, we need to employ the top-level tag scheme discussed above.

+### Representation Normal Form

+Another important problem is arises because of the flexibility in representation of types.
+Even determining that a type is finite is non-trivial, let alone determining the set of cases for tagging.
+A type like `int|null` is pretty easy to deal with as there are clearly two tags required.
+But, what about something like `(int|null)&!nat`?
+Clearly, it is a finite type, despite the presence of an infinite-sized component (i.e. `!nat`).  _But, how many tags do we need for this type?_ Similarly, what about the type `pos|neg` ... do we need one or two tags for this?

+What seems pretty clear, is that we need some notion of a normal form here.
+For example, `(int|null)&!nat` becomes `(int&!nat)|(null&!nat)` which can be further simplified to just `int|null`.
+Likewise, `pos|neg` becomes just `int`.
+In otherwords, runtime type information determines only the underlying representation of types and ignores any type invariants involved.
+We must separately determine these invariants as necessary.

 # Terminology

 - **Type Tag**.
 A unit of meta-information provided alongside a